'They're Scared': Immigration Fears Exacerbate Migrant Farmworker Shortage

 Marcelino and Leticia are both undocumented; they work side-by-side in the fields.
 Their daughters are U.S. citizens, born in Michigan.

 Marcelino tells me he grew up in the Mexican state of Guerrero.
-"My home is in the rural, rural place," he says: a village of 20 homes, so small it doesn't even have a name.
+"My home is in the rural, rural place," he says, a village of 20 homes, so small it doesn't even have a name.

 He crossed the border illegally in 1989, when he was just 14, to work in the fields.
 He has lived in this country ever since.